wmaier/evalb-lcfrs/README.md

 for non-terminals.
 Tagging is not evaluated.
 To match the sentences which are to be compared, the program uses the export sentence numbering.

-Current version (check git tags) is from October 17, 2011.
+Current version (check git tags) is from December 04, 2013.
 The program is licensed under GPL V2.